 The same can be true when you face resistance to change.
 Just pushing harder doesn’t work very well and can be exhausting.
 But asking ‘why?’ can help a change leader see behind the resistance, and highlight personal concerns that can be addressed without creating conflict.

 Understanding and connecting with the personal motivations of your team, creating a shared purpose for change, and rolling with resistance will all help you get more done with less pain.

 This is about leadership, not just management, and it will also help strengthen team morale in the midst of all the busyness of today’s general practice.

-Dr Robert Varnam, GP and leadership coach is speaking at our Management in Practice event in Liverpool on 7 July.
-Sign up here to get your free place and hear sessions on QOF, how to have difficult conversations in your practice, an update on NHS pension changes, tackling health inequalities, and more.
+Dr Robert Varnam, GP and leadership coach is chairing our Management in Practice event in Newcastle on 28 September.
+Sign up here to get your free place and hear sessions on how to manage your resources more efficiently, the latest on the NHS pension, utilising smart technologies to meet demand, HR hot topics, and more